MarufZak/study-logs/understanding-linux-kernel/README.md

 IPC resources can be controlled (get info, change owner, release resource) with `semctl()`, `msgctl()` and `shmctl()`

+Once created, semaphore can be acquired or released with `semop()` function.
+For message queue, `msgsnd()` is used to send, and `msgrcv()` is for receiving messages.
+Process can attach or detach shared memory area to its address space with `shmat()` and `shmdt()` functions respectively.

+In reality IPC functions are wrapper functions, which use `ipc()` function inside with corresponding flags and arguments, and so `ipc()` function is also called “multiplexer” syscall.

 ## FAQ

 - Is Linux kernel a process?